The Scoville scale, SHUs &

 The Hottest Chilli in the World: Contenders

-Trinidad Viper Chilli
+Trinidad / Naga Viper Chilli

-Recently measured at 1,382,118 SHUs (Scoville Heat Units), the Naga Viper chilli from The Chilli Pepper Company is currently the reigning hottest chilli in the world.
+Recently measured at 1,382,118 SHUs (Scoville Heat Units), the Naga Viper chilli from The Chilli Pepper Company was the reigning hottest chilli in the world.
 Tested by the Warwick University HRI Life Sciences team, the record-breaking heat is a big jump from the previous record-holder, the Infinity Chilli and a little closer to the 16 million Scoville Units maximum.
 The Warwick University team were quoted as saying "it's hot enough to strip paint!"

 Infinity Chilli